Bedfordshire

 The crossing of Watling Street, the A505 (old A5) at Chalk Hill, just north of Dunstable is a challenge for equestrians.
 Cyclists should have no real problem.
 The ideal proposal in 2021 is to gain a Pegasus Crossing at Chalk Hill across the A505.
 This would complement the other Pegasus crossings installed on route at the Icknield Way, Dunstable; Thorn Road, Houghton Regis and B5120 in Houghton Regis.
 Which together form a non-motorised route around the northern side of Houghton Regis.

 At the July 2021 CBC & Luton JLAF it was announced that funding had been allocated for a feasibility study in 2021/22.
 Then, subject to costs, construction of a Pegasus crossing in 2022/23.
-Never resolved until built, but good news.
+In 2024, it was stated that a budget for a design is agreed, but not yet the building.
+Never resolved until built, but still progressing.

 Thorn Turn